Aish328/Machine-Learning-Projects/Breast Cancer/Readme.md

 The model is  fit with X_train , Y_train and the ouput is displayed in confusion matrix and classification report.

-Here is the link to open in Colab
+Here is the link to open in Colab:

 [Open in Colab](https://colab.research.google.com/drive/1eOnp-t2_YKiM_Py4Way0ZsRWQgIGgyox?usp=sharing)